ofluffydev/projector/README.md

 - [ ] Track when project was last opened with Projector
 - [ ] Installation method that doesn't require cargo or git.
 (Maybe a script?)
 - [ ] Possible learning mode, maybe even within the REPL. (e.g. `projector learn rust` would open a REPL with the Rust docs)
+  - [ ] Maybe even pull down docs from the internet instead of storing them here?
 - [ ] Self updating
+- [ ] Mini editor for quick edits?
 - [ ] Github/Codeberg actions for CI/CD
 - [ ] Projector website with documentation
 - [ ] Projector blog